 During the years 1945-1965, there was a certain way of thinking correctly, a certain style of political discourse, a certain ethnic of the intellectual.
-These were the three requirements that made the strange occupation of writing and speaking a measure of truth about oneself and one’s time acceptable.
+These were the three requirements that made acceptable the strange occupation of writing and speaking a measure of truth about oneself and one’s time.
 Then came the five brief, impassioned, jubilant, enigmatic years.

-Is the coronavirus, perversely yet appropriately the new sign for peace?
+Is the coronavirus, perversely yet appropriately, the new sign for peace?
 Let us again fight for it.
 The day of reckoning is upon us.
 Indifference, complaisance, compliance, intolerance, inhumanity, avarice, prejudice – due retribution will not be spared upon the culpable.
 Having colluded with the enemy, it is too late to clean your house.
 Betrayal will not be swept away, nor hidden under carpet.
-Whatever ever you lose, was not yours to have.
+Whatever you lose was not yours to have.